centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Setparam

-If you want to change a specific parameter of a Resource macro, use the **SETPARAM** action.
-The ID is used to identify the macro to update:
+If you want to change a specific parameter of a resource macro, use the **SETPARAM** action.
+To identify the macro to update, use its ID:

 ``` shell
 centreon -u admin -p 'centreon' -o RESOURCECFG -a setparam -v "1;instance;Poller test|AnotherPoller"